 Once you have set up a company in Spain you have to keep the accounting records to comply with the legal accounting and tax reporting requirements established by the Law.
+You will probably have to decide what accounting software for the Spanish company you will be using.

 The first two systems shall require a kind of bottom – up reporting, because all the accounting must be reported to the head office to allow it consolidate the Spanish Sub data into the global organization accounting system.